-Make your home video more advanced by inserting some still photos to the videos or use some advanced video effects.
+Make your home video more advanced by inserting some still photos into the videos or using some advanced video effects.
 They will surely make your video more interesting.
-But if you’ve got a handful of great photos that you think to go with your movie, throw them into the mix.
-In my experience, it’s best to clump photos together at the beginning of your movie or in the middle.
+But if you’ve got a handful of great photos you think will go with your movie, throw them into the mix.
+In my experience, it’s best to clump photos together at the beginning or in the middle of your movie.
 Sprinkling them throughout the movie can be distracting.

 Avoid crazy visual effects

-Video editing software also users the option of using all sorts of weird effects on their clips — from sepia tones to doing weird things to the color saturation.
+Video editing software also allows users to use all sorts of weird effects on their clips — from sepia tones to doing weird things to the color saturation.
 These effects are even more distracting than bad transitions.
 Don’t use them.

 Get some humor

-Add some humor to your home videos to bring them into the next level instantly.
+Add some humor to your home videos to bring them to the next level instantly.
 Successful TV commercials have good humor and make people happy.
-You can search for some funny video online and find some inspirations from them on how to make the video funny and attractive.
+You can search for some funny videos online and find inspiration from them on making them funny and attractive.